gurumojo/text/neurodiversity/engagement.md

 * self-motivated autodidact
 * rushing is an anti-workflow
 * neurotypical "normal" is ableism
-* justice is impossible considering "just us"
+* justice is impossible when its "just us"

 <div></div>